 To measure the electric force directly, we should "zero" the scale when the balls are uncharged — this way, the scale reading will only report the contribution from the electric force.

-We can place a positive charge on the ball that's on the scale, and adjust the (positive) electric charge on the ball above the scale to see what effect it has on the force.
+We can place some positive charge on the ball that's on the scale, and adjust the (positive) electric charge on the ball above the scale to see what effect it has on the force.

 Try playing with the charge in this simulated experiment.
 When the charge on one of the balls doubles, what happens to the strength of the electric force?